Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Introduction

-With the first Webb Deep field, SMACS0723, the James Webb Space Telescope \citep[JWST;][]{Gardner2023} imaging and slitless spectroscopy immediately revealed GC candidates in a strongly-lensed, $z=1.378$ galaxy \citep[``The Sparkler'',][]{Mowla2022, Claeyssens2023}.
+With the first Webb Deep field, SMACS0723, the James Webb Space Telescope \citep[JWST;][]{Gardner2023} imaging and slitless spectroscopy immediately revealed GC candidates in a strongly lensed, $z=1.378$ galaxy \citep[``The Sparkler'',][]{Mowla2022, Claeyssens2023}.
 Spectrophotometric fitting suggests that these compact, red sources are likely ancient GCs that formed between $7<z<11$.
-For context, GCs in the Milky Way have ages ranging from $\sim$11-13 Gyrs, implying that the oldest Milky Way globular clusters formed at $z\sim8-10$ \citep{Beaulieu2001, Momany2003, DeAngeli2005, MarinFranch2009, Leaman2013, delaFuente2015}.
+For context, GCs in the Milky Way have ages ranging from $\sim$11-13 Gyrs, implying that the oldest Milky Way GCs formed at $z\sim8-10$ \citep{Beaulieu2001, Momany2003, DeAngeli2005, MarinFranch2009, Leaman2013, delaFuente2015}.
 However, further analysis of the GC candidates in the Sparkler confirm that while most were likely formed very early in the Universe, there is a significant spread in metallicity that calls into question their assembly history \citep{Adamo2023}.
-The degeneracy between age and metallicity has long stifled our ability to age-date GCs older than a few billion years, resulting in age uncertainties up to 3 Gyr \citep[e.g.,][]{DeAngeli2005,MarinFranch2009}.